 Could these fibroid issues lead to miscarriage?

 Yes, these problems could possibly lead to miscarriage.
-We know that in pregnancy a woman’s estrogen and progesterone levels go up, and so there tends to be an enlargement in fibroids during pregnancy.
+Submucosal fibroids can interfere with implantation and establishment of adequate blood supply to the placenta.
+So, they may cause worry with first trimester losses most commonly.
+We also know that in pregnancy a woman’s estrogen and progesterone levels go up, and so there tends to be an enlargement in fibroids during pregnancy.
 This elevates the risk of preterm labor and pain during pregnancy.
 Fibroids may also become somewhat necrotic—dead tissue—because they outstrip their blood supply, so those are all potential complications in pregnancy.

 How often do you see pregnant women, or individuals who want to have kids, coming in with these more extreme symptoms from fibroids?

 It is very common in my practice for fertility patients with fibroids to come in saying that they’ve been unable to get pregnant.
 The uterine fibroids may deform the uterine cavity, or they might be pretty significant in size.
 Typically, a patient with small fibroids will get pregnant with no problem.
 The ones who show up in my practice are those that have a problem, or it may be a patient who has gotten pregnant and had repeated miscarriages or has had miscarriages later in pregnancy when you don’t typically see that happening, such as in the second trimester.
 The assumption is that the fibroids contributed to that late miscarriage because the pregnancy was normal otherwise.

 What treatment options do you usually recommend to patients with fibroids?